Alex-II/Alex-II.github.io/FirstImpressionsInGoLang.md

 	value, err = someOperation4(value)
 	if err != nil {
-		//because the error can be whatever, it might contain functions or advanced magic if preferSafety {
+		// (4) because the error can be whatever, it might contain functions or advanced magic if preferSafety {
-			err.Rollback() //in this
+			err.Rollback()
 			return fmt.Errorf("failed to some operation with value %d, performed best effort rollback : %v", value, err.State) }
-		return fmt.Errorf("failed to some operation with value %d, did not perform best effort rollback : %v", value, err.State)
+		return fmt.Errorf("failed to some operation with value %d, did not perform rollback : %v", value, err.State)

 	}

 	return nil
 }
 ```
+### What's the Problem?

 The [Golang FAQ](https://golang.org/doc/faq#exceptions) discussed why Exceptions were not included in Go, here is an excerpt: